AI Escort

 “After playing for some time, I was thinking about quality increase or whatever, but they fail yet again; this novel is from HCG Studio, which makes RPG Maker novels, with all of them having adult content, and mostly otome/boys love ones; this one is otome, which has a strange interface that resembles computers, which is not something you see often in sci-fi, along with some 'gameplay', but it's mostly a novel.”

-The graphics return to a familiar RPG Maker style, which some players appreciate as it provides visual cues to navigate the story, despite criticisms of the writing quality.
+The graphics return to a familiar RPG Maker style, which some players appreciate as it provides visual cues that enhance the storytelling experience, despite criticisms of the writing quality.
+Overall, the graphics are seen as a positive aspect, helping to offset the narrative shortcomings.

 “The graphics feel outdated and lack the polish expected from modern games, making the overall experience less immersive.”